rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 In case of doubt, assume the set was not issued as such.

+If the manifestation was issued as such, transcribe all edition statements.
+Indicate the edition statements corresponding to individual volumes through encoded data and/or a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.29.8.1](/DCRMR/edition/Note-on-edition-statement/#3.29.8.1).

 >Example:
 >Edition statement: <CITE>v.
 1: The second edition</CITE>
 >Edition statement: <CITE>v.
 2: The first edition</CITE>